lab176344/Vote-Based-EVT/README.md

 ## Vote-Based-EVT

-The official code for the repo: Open-set Recognition for the Detection of Unknown Classes Based on theCombination of Convolutional Neural Networks and Random Forests from Intelligent Vehicles 2021
+The official code for the repo: Open-set Recognition for the Detection of Unknown Classes Based on theCombination of Convolutional Neural Networks and Random Forests
 ## Dependencies
 - Python (>=3.6)
 - scikit-learn (0.21.0)